 I am a former New Yorker and as much as I try to escape it, I am part of the collateral damage of 9/11, as are many who lived in and around New York City at the time and thereafter.
 When 9/11 happened, fear enveloped the areas surrounding Manhattan, including Long Island where I lived.
-I was working in Cyber Security at a national government laboratory when the towers were struck, and with a nuclear reactor at our facility, the fear over whom or what would be struck next was very real.
-My husband at the time was a federal agent who responded to the World Trade Center disaster and remained there for several months, while I remained on full alert at the laboratory.
+My husband was a first responder who arrived on scene to assist at the World Trade Center disaster site and remained there for several months, while I remained on pins and needles, awaiting his return.

 Many don’t understand or even know of the dark cloud that remains over survivors of and responders to Ground Zero that to this day refuses to dissipate.
 The fact is everyone in New York has a story to tell about 9/11 and its affect on their lives.
 And often it’s a story about how we attempt to overcome adversity.

 For those intimately impacted by this event or anything equal to it–every day presents the challenge to be happy, to not think about where we’ve been, to not feel guilty for surviving when others haven’t or for moving on when others can’t.
 But every day also presents the opportunity to rise above adversity, to pick ourselves up and make the conscious choice to reclaim our lives.